RottenThunder/Project-Ember/README.md

 (All DevLog Updates can be found in the [DevLog Folder](https://github.com/RottenThunder/Project-Ember/tree/master/DevLog))

 ### Day 2 (16/10/2021)
-- Commit "Added Premake"
-    - Added the use of a build system (in this case, I used Premake)
-    - Premake's library can be found [here](https://github.com/premake/premake-core)
-    - Also, using the newly added build system, I made a Windows Batch File called "GenerateProjects.bat" which - if the user so desires - will make a Visual Studio 2019 Solution file for which you can view and edit the code
 - Commit "Precompiled Headers"
     - Ember now uses precompiled headers
     - The precompiled header was named "empch.h"